 Whenever you’re out of ideas for writing fresh content for your content marketing efforts, use that time to improve your current content!
 Search for out of date articles published on your site with deprecated information and update them to reflect the current state.
 You can add data to existing articles and make them even more useful.

 Another great thing to do is work on your product descriptions.
-There can be an amazing ROI potential in improving your product descriptions, read this case for example.
+There can be an amazing ROI potential in improving your product descriptions.

 It’s not just text that you can improve, it’s images as well.
 Images you took years ago are probably uploaded in a poor resolution.
 Today, people have much faster internet connections and customer’s expectations for enlarged image view is becoming higher every day.
 If necessary retake the poor product images and upload new high resolution versions.